akshayrdeodhar/akshayrdeodhar.github.io/about/index.md

 I hope to do things in life other than CS- I've at different points in time been really into trekking, Sci-Fi and Fantasy, Wodehouse, Douglas Adams, classical music (western and Hindustani), Chess, and Badminton.
-I've a writer in our college's magazine team, and have written some weird but highly entertaining articles.
+I've written some weird but entertaining articles for our college magazine, and served as editor for a year.
 I have a long-unfulfilled wish of running a Dungeons and Dragons campaign in a highly detailed steampunk world.
 I learned a bit of sculling during my summer break after second year, but have a tendency to fall into the Mutha river from the stablest of boats.
 Now, I'm learning rock-climbing.